Overview

 Director of UX, reporting to the VP of Engineering and CTO.

-Led UX strategy, design systems, accessibility, and research operations across the Incident IQ platform.
+Led UX strategy, design systems, accessibility, and research operations across the platform.

-Partnered with engineering leadership to align design outcomes with delivery metrics.
+Partnered with engineering and product leadership to align UX outcomes with delivery metrics, ensuring consistency, predictability, and measurable ROI.